coldfix/certbot-dns-netcup/README.rst

 ``--dns-netcup-credentials FILE``        netcup credentials_
                                          INI file.
 (Required)

-``--dns-netcup-propagation-seconds 900`` | waiting time for DNS to propagate before asking
+``--dns-netcup-propagation-seconds NUM`` | waiting time for DNS to propagate before asking
                                          | the ACME server to verify the DNS record.
                                          | (Default: 10, Recommended: >= 600)
 ======================================== =======================

-You may need to set an even higher propagation time (>= 900 seconds) to give the netcup DNS time to propagate the entries!
+You may need to set an unexpectedly high propagation time (≥ 900 seconds) to give the netcup DNS time to propagate the entries!
 This may be annoying when calling certbot manually but should not be a problem in automated setups.

 **Note:** If you're using a certbot version below ``v1.7``, each occurence of